-Nasiba Adilova is a street style star and co-founder of The Tot, an e-commerce site with editorial content and brick-and-mortar experience with a Highland Park Village boutique and a conceptual “playhouse” shop on Lovers Lane.
-Her Instagram (@naseebs) touts over 100,000 followers and her distinctive look has graced the pages of Vogue, Elle, Harper’s Bazaar and other glossies.
+Nasiba Adilova is a street style star and co-founder of The Tot, an e-commerce site with editorial content.
+Her Instagram @naseebs now touts over 125,000 followers and her distinctive look has graced the pages of Vogue, Elle, Harper’s Bazaar and other glossies.
 Together with husband Thomas Hartland-Mackie, the Russian-born Dallasite is raising two sons—Thomas “Thom Thom,” 3, and Daniel, 11 months—and doing it in style.

 DFWChild: How do you balance running a business with raising two kids?

 Nasiba Adilova: I go with the flow and so do my children.
 I’m a fan of listening to a child’s needs versus imposing what you want on them.
 Luckily, I have the type of support I need to be able to do that.
 When I travel for work, I bring my littlest one and a family member or nanny to support me while I’m in meetings.
 My toddler is in school now so he needs more structure at home.
 On the weekends, we all have a bit more fun.

 C: Did you and your husband always want a big family?